Nikkhil Advani

-Nikkhil Suresh Advani (born 28 April 1971) is an Indian director, producer and screenwriter who works in Hindi cinema.
+Nikkhil Advani (born Nikhil Suresh Advani, 28 April 1971) is an Indian director, producer and screenwriter who works in Hindi cinema.
 He along with his sister, Monisha Advani and Madhu Bhojwani, co-founded the entertainment company Emmay Entertainment.

 Early life and family

 Advani was born and raised in Bombay, Maharashtra, India, into a Sindhi Hindu family.
 His father is a retired professional who worked in senior management positions with multinationals in the chemical and pharmaceuticals industry and his mother is an advertising professional.
 His father is Sindhi whilst his mother is Maharashtrian.

 He studied at Green Lawns High School, Breach Candy, and later did his Masters in chemistry at St. Xavier's College, Mumbai.
 He married his college friend Suparna Gupta with whom he has a daughter Keya.
 Advani is the grand nephew of late producer N. N. Sippy and second cousin of actor Tusshar Kapoor and producer Ekta Kapoor.

 Film career

-Nikkhil's film career spans over twenty five years.
-He began assisting art-house film directors, Saeed Mirza, Kundan Shah, and Sudhir Mishra.
-Subsequently, he worked under Dharma Productions, the production house of the late Yash Johar, father of Karan Johar and Yash Raj Films.

-Advani started his career by assisting Saeed and Aziz Mirza in directing Naya Nukkad (1994), and his very first outing as a co-screenplay writer for Iss Raat Ki Subah Nahin (1996) was critically appreciated.
+Advani started his career by assisting Saeed and Aziz Mirza in directing Naya Nukkad (1994), and his very first outing as a co-screenwriter for Iss Raat Ki Subah Nahin (1996) was critically appreciated.
 Then, he was an assistant director and assisted Karan Johar in his first two directorial projects, Kuch Kuch Hota Hai (1998) and Kabhi Khushi Kabhi Gham (2001).
-Advani also had an acting guest appearance in Kuch Kuch Hota Hai, along with Farah Khan during the Neelam Show sequence.
+Advani also had an acting guest appearance in Kuch Kuch Hota Hai, along with Farah Khan during the sequence of "The Neelam Show".
 Similarly, he assisted Aditya Chopra on Mohabbatein (2000).

-Advani made his directorial debut with the critically acclaimed film Kal Ho Naa Ho (2003), is a romantic comedy-drama film starring Jaya Bachchan, Shah Rukh Khan, Saif Ali Khan, and Preity Zinta, with Sushma Seth, Reema Lagoo, Lillete Dubey, and Delnaaz Paul in supporting roles.
-The film received positive critical feedback and was commercially successful, and was the highest-grossing Indian film of the year.
+Advani made his directorial debut with the critically acclaimed film Kal Ho Naa Ho (2003), a romantic comedy-drama film starring Jaya Bachchan, Shah Rukh Khan, Saif Ali Khan, and Preity Zinta, with Sushma Seth, Reema Lagoo, Lillete Dubey, and Delnaaz Paul in supporting roles.
+Originally supposed to be helmed by Johar, who had written the script but instead handed the reins to Advani, The film received positive critical feedback and was commercially successful, and was the highest-grossing Indian film of the year.
 It explores several themes, such as the depiction of non-resident Indians, inter-caste marriage, terminal illness, and homosexuality through innuendo and homosocial bonding.
 It won two National Film Awards, eight Filmfare Awards, thirteen International Indian Film Academy Awards, six Producers Guild Film Awards, three Screen Awards, and two Zee Cine Awards in 2004.

-Advani directed and co-wrote the screenplay for Salaam-e-Ishq (2007) an Indian romantic drama film directed by Advani, it featured an ensemble cast of Salman Khan, Priyanka Chopra, Anil Kapoor, Juhi Chawla, Akshaye Khanna, Ayesha Takia, John Abraham, Vidya Balan, Govinda, Shannon Esra, Sohail Khan and Isha Koppikar in lead roles.
-The film weaves 6 love stories together thanks to the relationships of the people within it.
-The film was Advani's second directorial venture after Kal Ho Naa Ho (2003) and the unofficial remake of Hollywood film Love Actually (2003).
+Advani then directed and co-wrote Salaam-e-Ishq (2007), an anthology romantic drama featuring an ensemble cast of Salman Khan, Priyanka Chopra, Anil Kapoor, Juhi Chawla, Akshaye Khanna, Ayesha Takia, John Abraham, Vidya Balan, Govinda, Shannon Esra, Sohail Khan and Isha Koppikar in lead roles.
+An unofficial remake of the Hollywood film Love Actually (2003), the film weaves 6 love stories together through the relationships of the people within each.